NYPD To Release Body Camera Footage Of Shootings, Other Encounters Within 30 Days, Mayor Says

 “Body-worn cameras are only as powerful as the transparency that comes with them,” he said during his daily press briefing.

-De Blasio said there are currently 24,000 body-worn cameras deployed across the department.
 Until now, the footage was only released when ordered by the commissioner.

-Effective immediately, all video or audio must be publicly released online within 30 days in three instances: When an officer discharges a firearm that hits or could hit someone, when an officer discharges a Taser in a way that results in death or substantial bodily harm, or when an officer’s use of force results in death or great bodily harm.

 The footage will first be shown to family members of those involved, and then posted for the public online.